 Art creates community.
 That’s our mantra here at the Santa Paula Art Museum.
 It describes what we are: an art museum, a center for creative classes, and a shared space where our community can gather together.
 It also explains why we do what we do.
 We believe that art strengthens our community by providing opportunities for self-expression, connection, learning, and joy.
 Yes, this is a place to see beautiful art by incredible local artists.
-It’s also a place to be inspired and supported in creating something of your own.
+It’s also a place to be inspired and supported in developing your own creativity.

-The Santa Paula Art Museum maintains its own permanent collection of over 300 works of art, and features rotating exhibitions of vintage and contemporary art, creative classes, family-friendly events, live musical performances, a gift shop, and more.
+In addition to acting as an exhibitor and guardian of the historic Santa Paula civic art collection, the Santa Paula Art Museum maintains and adds to its own permanent collection of over 300 works of art.
+Each year, the Museum offers rotating exhibitions of vintage and contemporary art and an ever-expanding schedule of school tours, creative classes, artist demonstrations, family-friendly events, live musical performances, and more.

 The Santa Paula Art Museum is a 501(c)(3) charitable organization #2478728.